 Support for new screens: This change is aimed more at developers, but it has implications for end users.
 You may have noticed a variety of displays finding their way onto Android devices, from foldable screens to panels with cut-outs for the front camera.
 Android 11 is adding tools that will let app makers optimize their software for these different displays.

 Specifically, Android 11 is gaining the ability to detect the angle of the hinge in a foldable phone, so that app behavior can change accordingly.
-Think about the Samsung Galaxy Z Flip and its Flex mode, in which the top half of the screen becomes a viewing area, and the bottom half includes app's controls.
+Think about the Samsung Galaxy Z Flip or Galaxy Z Fold 2, which both offer Flex mode where the top half of the screen becomes a viewing area, and the bottom half includes app's controls.
 It sounds like other foldable phones will be able to support similar features.

 5G support: With 5G wireless networks now up and running, Google is taking steps to make sure that its mobile OS is able to take full advantage of the faster speeds and lower latency that 5G promises.
 A Dynamic Meteredness API in Android 11 will be able to check to see if a 5G cellular connection is unmetered; if so, your phone will be able to get higher resolution images and video.
 Another 5G-related API makes it easier for apps to downstream and upstream bandwidth.
 In the second developer preview, Google added the ability for apps to detect the kind of 5G network a phone is connected to, so that the phone's performance can be adjusted accordingly.